seeminglyarbitrary/birodaniel8.github.io/_snippets/2021-04-03-django-to-heroku.md

 	2. On the Heroku Dashboard add a new add-on: Heroku PostGres
 	3. On the settings tab you have the `config vars`: reveal config vars
 	4. There is a long string there and we will extract the info from that and att the `NAME`, `HOST`, `PORT`, `USER`, `PASSWORD` keys to the DATABASES/default dictionary in the settings.py file
-    5. The string we have is contructed as:
+    5. The string we have is constructed as:
     `postgres://<USER>:<PASSWORD>@<HOST>:<PORT>/<NAME>`
 	6. Migrate the database (this will of course be an empty one): `python manage.py migrate`
     7. Create a new super user: `python manage.py createsuperuser`